JuanMMaidana/JuanMMaidana/README.md

 - 📫 How to reach me: jmmaidana2@gmail.com

-- 😄 Hobbies: Basquetball and videogames
+- 😄 Hobbies: Basketball and videogames

 <p align="left">